sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 Data merging and joining help combine related datasets efficiently.
 Using **Pandas merge**, we can bring together sales, customer, or product data based on common keys like IDs.
 Mastering joins is crucial for **data integration and relational data analysis**.

+## 🧩 Day 30 - Concatenation and Appending DataFrames in Pandas

+### 🔹 Topics Covered
+- Concatenating DataFrames row-wise (`axis=0`)
+- Concatenating column-wise (`axis=1`)
+- Appending a single new record
+- Managing DataFrame indexes

+### 🧠 Summary
+Concatenation and appending let us **combine datasets vertically or horizontally**.
+It’s useful when working with multiple files or adding new rows dynamically.
+These operations form the base of **data aggregation and preprocessing** workflows in Pandas.